Answering Your Questions Regarding Business Succession

 When transferring ownership of a business, how will you protect your business interests?
 Every business owner should have a solid business succession plan in place to guide the handling of a business in the event of retirement, incapacitation or death.
-Having a thorough business succession plan in place is critical to maintaining the viability of your business and ensuring your successors, whether they are family members or heirs are in the right position to take over.
+Having a thorough business succession plan in place is critical to maintaining the viability of your business and ensuring your successors, whether they are family members or heirs, are in the right position to take over.

 The attorneys at Wick & Trautwein, LLC, have been helping business owners in Fort Collins and northern Colorado find solutions to their business needs for more than 40 years.
 We have extensive experience drafting comprehensive business succession plans for individuals and businesses.
 We can help you make sure you are prepared for any eventuality.
-Call our attorneys at 970-237-5694 (866-686-1410 toll free) or use our online contact form and we will call you.

-Tailored Business Succession Planning in Fort Collins
+Tailored Business Succession Planning

 What do you want to happen to your business when you retire or leave the business?
 The right business succession plan will depend on how your business is structured and your individual goals with respect to your business interests.
 Our clients come to us for help with: